gabrielmoris/design-patterns/readme.md

 **Motivation:** Som components only makes sense to have one in the system.
 (Database repository, Object Factory...).
 Sometimes the constructor call is expensive, so the initialzation should happen only once.

 ### [Adapter Pattern](adapter/adapter-explanation.js)

 The Adapter pattern is a design pattern that allows two incompatible interfaces to work together by converting the interface of one object so that it matches the interface of another object.

-It is used to make existing classes work with others without modifying their source code.
+**Motivation:** It is used to make existing classes work with others without modifying their source code.
 An example would be a plug adaptor for plugs from other countries.